gdbooks/LegacyOpenGL/Chapter5/direction.md

 # Directional lights
 Directional lights are perhaps the easyest to program.
 They are simply a direction that the light comes from, like sunlight.
 Let's give it a go.

 Follow along, make a new scene for each sub-section here.
+For this (Directional Light) section alone you should have 5 test scenes.

 ## Adding one light